jonbjornn/houdini-manage/docs/content/cli.md

 Prints the version of the library specified with *LIBRARY_NAME*.
 If the library is not installed, an error will be printed to stderr and the exit code will be 1.

+### `--path-of`

+Prints the path to the library specified with *LIBRARY_NAME*.
+If the library is not installed, an error will be printed to stderr and the exit code will be 1.

 ### `--list`